 They become a ‘destination club’; a place well known for connection, belonging, collaboration, safety, enjoyment and respect.
 One where people, including high-quality players, coaches, and volunteers, want to be.
 To translate this idea of success into reality:

 Step 1 – Identify and articulate your club’s measures of success

 Make sure that they sit comfortably with your club’s mission and values.

 Step 2 – Promote them

 When members achieve success, individually or as teams, celebrate and reward them!

-Our club has documented club-wide success standards which are discussed and agreed by every committee member, coach, parent, supporter and player.
+Our club has documented club-wide success standards which are discussed and agreed by the members.

 Our club believes in winning the right way but has not documented the success standards.
-Believes it’s all common sense anyway.
+Teams may have their own success standards initiated by the coach.

 It’s a dog-eat-dog world, our club will do anything to get the win.